AdrKacz/crispy-parakeet/research-proposal.md

   4. Program the robot to implement the Reflection System

-## A note on reproduction

-All the living beings -and thus the conscious being- on earth can reproduce.
-This ability may be a key to life, and I have to consider it during the research.
-I will have to create a robot able to reproduce if I find it necessary.
-The reproduction doesn't have to be complex or to gather multiple robots.

-**TODO: Why there is a high chance that I will have to deal with reproduction?**

 ## Measure of Success

-**TODO: Define measures of success**

 * The Research Plan is composed of 17 consecutive sub-tasks.
 The completion of these sub-tasks will define progress.